Connection lost. Please refresh the page.

 Digastric muscle

 The digastric muscle consists of two parts which are separated by an intermediate tendon.
-The anterior belly originates from the digastric fossa of mandible, the posterior belly from the mastoid notch of temporal bone.
-Together they insert on the intermediate tendon.
+The anterior belly originates from the digastric fossa of mandible, while the posterior belly originates from the mastoid notch of temporal bone.
+Together they insert onto the body of hyoid bone via the intermediate tendon and its fibrous sling.

 One particular feature of the digastric is that both bellies have different embryological origins.
-The anterior belly derives from the first pharyngeal arch and is therefore innervated by a branch of the mandibular nerve (mylohyoid nerve).
-In contrast the posterior belly arises from the 2nd pharyngeal arch, which is why its nerve supply comes from the facial nerve.
+The anterior belly derives from the first pharyngeal arch and is therefore innervated by the nerve to mylohyoid from the mandibular nerve (CN V3).
+In contrast the posterior belly arises from the 2nd pharyngeal arch, which is why its nerve supply comes from digastric branch of the facial nerve (CN VII).

 Mylohyoid muscle

-The mylohyoid muscle runs from the mylohyoid line of mandible to a median tendon, known as the mylohyoid raphe, where both parts of the muscle meet.
+The mylohyoid muscle runs from the mylohyoid line of mandible to a median tendon, known as the mylohyoid raphe, where the medial fibers of each mylohyoid muscle unite.
 The mylohyoid raphe continues its course and inserts on the body of hyoid bone.
-The muscle is supplied by the mylohyoid nerve from the mandibular nerve.
+The mylohyoid is supplied by the nerve to mylohyoid from the mandibular nerve (CN V3).

 Geniohyoid muscle

-The geniohyoid muscle has its origin on the mental spine at the internal surface of the mandible from where it radiates to the body of hyoid.
-It is innervated by branches of the cervical plexus (C1-C2) accompanied by the hypoglossal nerve.
+The geniohyoid muscle has its origin on the inferior mental spine, also known as the inferior genial tubercle, at the internal surface of the mandible from where its fibers radiate posteroinferiorly to the body of hyoid.
+It is innervated by the anterior ramus of spinal nerve C1 via the hypoglossal nerve (CN XII).

 Stylohyoid muscle

-The stylohyoid muscle extends from the styloid process of temporal bone to the body of hyoid bone.
-In its distal part the muscle divides into two tendons.
-The muscle is supplied by the facial nerve.
+The stylohyoid muscle extends from the posterior surface of the styloid process of temporal bone to the body of hyoid bone.
+In its distal part, the muscle divides into two tendons.
+The stylohyoid is supplied by the stylohyoid branch of the facial nerve (CN VII).

 Neck viscera in situ showing digastric and mylohyoid muscles.